vranac91/WebAutomationFramewok/README.md

 All required dependencies and plugins are added to `pom.xml` file, so the prerequisites for using the framework is having **IntelliJ** with **Maven** plugins.

 Detailed descriptions are added as comment blocks in each file.

+This description will be improved with more details in time.